helloSystem/docs/developer/rpi.md

 ``` .. note::
     The exact same crash also happens on a RockPro64 with 4GB of RAM.
 ```

-How do projects like the official Raspberry Pi OS (Debian based desktop) manage to do web browsing and video playing in a browser on the Raspberry Pi?

 ### RAM compression